 Legislators are influenced most directly by their local constituents, which is where school board members come in as legislative advocates.
-Board members can serve as legislative liaisons in their local district, host regional receptions for legislators and meet with them in Frankfort, and attend KSBA's Legislative Education Advocacy Day (LEAD) at the Capitol during each legislative session to make sure the presence of local education leaders is felt in Frankfort.
+Board members can host local or regional receptions for legislators and meet with them in Frankfort, and attend KSBA's Legislative Education Advocacy Day (LEAD) at the Capitol during each legislative session to make sure the presence of local education leaders is felt in Frankfort.